I would like to share how to prepare the Malaysian chicken satay in the article.

 The second group (ingredients that need to blend with a food processor)

 Galangal.
 Clean and cut the skin away.
 Galangal is a type of ginger with a strong flavor.
 It is widely used in Malay and Indonesian cuisine.
-Always use a sharp knife to cut the galangal since it is much harder than regular ginger.
+Use a sharp knife to cut the galangal since it is much harder than regular ginger.

 Tip: Cut the galangal into small pieces or thin slices before placing them into the food processor.
 In my experience, the food processor cannot handle large pieces of galangal.
 Large chunks are not only hard to chew, but they are also ineffective in imparting their flavor to the chicken meat.

 Lemongrass.
 Cut away the stem and the green section of the lemongrass.
-Remove the outer sheath that is tough.
+Remove the tough outer sheath.
 Use only the tender section of the bulb, which is off-white.
-Give it a good smash on the chopping board, and cut them into short segments.
+Give it a good smash on the chopping board, and cut it into short segments.

 Belacan is optional if you intend to grill some satay with a universal flavor.
-Most Indonesian and Thai satay does not include this item.
+Most Indonesian and Thai satay do not include this item.

 Belacan is sold in blocks, similar to the size of a block of butter.
-It is sticky and with the texture of cheese (although the color is completely different as it is dark brown).
+It is sticky and has the texture of cheese (although the color is entirely different as it is dark brown).
 Therefore, adding to the food processor is best to ensure it is mixed uniformly with the other ingredients.

 3. Marinate the chicken